Bluetooth Tracker Comparison

 Cross-platform support runs the other way.
 Samsung SmartTag is native on Galaxy devices but not iOS.
 Tile works on both iPhone and Android out of the box — the honest pick for mixed households.
 AirTag is iPhone-native and leans on third-party apps (like Apple's Tracker Detect) for Android users trying to scan for unknown tags near them.

-For business tracking at any real scale, the AirTag plus TagLogger combination is almost always the right pick — not because AirTag the product is so much better than the alternatives, but because the Find My network is so much larger, and TagLogger adds the team access, geofences, history, and export that none of the three manufacturer apps offer.
+For business tracking at any real scale, the AirTag plus TagLogger combination is almost always the right pick — not because AirTag the product is so much better than the alternatives, but because the Find My network is so much larger, and TagLogger adds the team access, geofences, location history, and export that none of the three manufacturer apps offer.

 Network size: the deciding factor for most users

-• AirTag relay network: ~1 billion+ Apple devices worldwide (iPhones, iPads, Macs)
+~1 billion+ Apple devices worldwide (iPhones, iPads, Macs)

-• Practical impact: AirTag typically reports more frequently in populated areas than Tile or SmartTag
+Practical impact: AirTag typically reports more frequently in populated areas than Tile or SmartTag.

 Accuracy and Precision Finding